stepanataccolade/docsv2/sources/ci_configure.md

           on_success: never
           on_failure: always
 ```
-* `integrationName` value is the name of the account integration you added to project settings.
+* `integrationName` value is the name of the account integration you added to the project settings.
 * `type` is slack
 * `recipients` specifies the channels you want to send the notification to.
 Please note that this overrides any channels you select while setting up the account integration.
     - If there is a single recipient, you can use the format `recipients: "#channelOne"`